... ask the root question!

 Field tip from Tig:

 Instead of rows of clones, try a mixed-species screen.
 It’s healthier, longer-lasting, and more resilient.
+Replacing in phases may be a more economical approach in some circumstances.

 WHY root rot issues appear during drought conditions?